enfabrica/enkit/staco/README.md

 * text/template - to define the format of your stable comment.
 * json - to define the data to be displayed (and updated) in the comment.
-* json patches - in various formats (thanks to the [jd library](https://pkg.go.dev/github.com/josephburnett/jd@v1.6.1/lib)), describing how to update the comments.
+* json patches - in various formats (thanks to the [jd library](https://pkg.go.dev/github.com/josephburnett/jd@v1.6.1/lib)), describing how to update the data displayed in comments.

 # Example